wtchangdm/wtchangdm/README.md

 In addition to my technical pursuits, I'm an avid metalhead, finding solace in the energetic and dynamic world of heavy music.
 When I'm not immersed in coding and automation, you can probably find me exploring new bands.

 I enjoy sharing my knowledge and insights on DevOps, containers, and programming on my blog, where I delve into practical tips, industry trends, and lessons learned (hopefully not the hard way).
-Feel free to connect with me on LinkedIn, where I engage with like-minded professionals and stay updated with the latest developments in the field.
+Feel free to connect with me!

 You can find me at:
 - 🏠 [My Blog][blog]